Yuma County Library District

 The Yuma County Library District (YCLD) serves the population of Yuma County, Arizona.
 Today, the library district consists of a Main Library located in Yuma as well as 7 branch libraries, which are located in downtown Yuma, the Foothills, Somerton, San Luis, Wellton, Dateland, and Roll.
 The first Yuma Library, a Carnegie library, opened February 24, 1921 with 1,053 volumes and seating for 20 persons.
 Located in Sunset Park, the Yuma Carnegie Library underwent several expansions and renovations over the years, including a $4.2 million renovation completed in 2009.
 The Yuma Carnegie library still operates today as the Heritage Branch Library in downtown Yuma.

+Each library features books, magazines, newspapers, reference materials, CDs, DVDs, Internet access, printing, and copying services.
+Programs and classes for all ages are offered throughout the year, including storytimes, summer reading, technology training and assistance, and topics of local interest.

 Background

 The Library District's mission statement is "Yuma County Library District is your center for information, community enrichment, recreational reading, and lifelong learning."
 Its official slogan is "Your Information Connection."

 The County Board of Supervisors serves as the Library District Board of Directors.
 The Board of Directors is the five elected members of the Yuma County Board of Supervisors.
 They appoint the Library District Director, establish salaries, approve contracts and the annual budget, and review and approve all policies for the Library District.
 Since the Library District is a special taxing district, the Board of Directors has the authority to set the Library District’s tax rate.

 The Board of Trustees consists of nine members who are appointed by the Yuma County Library District Board of Directors.
 Board of Trustee positions are honorary and without compensation.
 Their primary function is to promote the development and improvement of Library District services.
 The Trustees recommend library policies to the Yuma County Library District Board of Directors.

 The Library District is primarily funded by real property taxes.
 It is also supported by non-profit organizations such as Friends of Yuma County Libraries, Inc. and the Yuma Library Foundation, whose purpose is to support the district through fundraising and public awareness efforts.